de-Boer-Lab/Genomic-Model-Evaluation-API/src/DREAM_RNN/README.md

 1. **Set Up the Definition File**:
     - Ensure that the `.def` file includes all necessary files, directories, and dependencies.
+    - Files that need to be copied into the container should be included in the  `%files`  section
+    - Specific environment specific variables are listed in the  `%enviroment`  section
     - Key configurations like `chmod` for full directory and file access are defined in the `%post` section.
+Dependencies are installed in         this section.
+    - Commands that the container will run should be included in  `%runscript` section
+    - Metadata for the container is included in the  `%labels` section and any help information that will be shown to the user should be           listed in the  `%help` section.
+    - Additional information can be found here: https://apptainer.org/docs/user/main/definition_files.html

 2. **Run the Build Command**: Use the `apptainer build` command to create the SIF file in their respective directories:

     ```bash